syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ### Editing Segments

-The segments can be edited during runtime by dragging control thumbs.
+The `segments` can be edited during runtime by dragging control thumbs.
 Segments can be updated when neighboring segments are adjusted.

 {% include image.html url="/js/Diagram/Connector_images/Connector_img9.png" %}

 ## Connector Padding

-**Connector Padding** allows you to adjust the space between connector’s end point and the object to which it is connected (Node, Group, or Port).
+`connectorPadding` allows you to adjust the space between connector’s end point and the object to which it is connected (Node, Group, or Port).

 ### Endpoint adjustment specific to connector ends

-Padding distance between source or target end with its connected end (Node, Group, or Port) can be adjusted by using **sourcePadding** and **targetPadding,** respectively.
-The following code examples illustrate how to adjust the distance by using **padding** property.
+Padding distance between source or target end with its connected end (Node, Group, or Port) can be adjusted by using `sourcePadding` and `targetPadding` respectively.
+The following code examples illustrate how to adjust the distance by using `padding` property.

 {% highlight js %}